-These success stories demonstrate the variety of applications that users can benefit from the RUS Service and the potential of Copernicus data for the scaling up of R&D activities based on Earth observation data.
+These success stories demonstrate the variety of applications that may benefit from the implementation of the RUS Service and the potential of Copernicus data for the scaling up of educational or R&D activities involving Earth observation data.

 |“In the frame of my PhD work, I had to explore the use of Sentinel-2 satellites for land cover mapping in a semi-arid area of Niger.
 All operations were done on a RUS 64-bit Virtual Machine with 8 CPUs, 30 GB of RAM, a 200 GB system disk and a 5000 GB storage disk.
 Maximum likelihood based re-sampling, atmospheric correction, NDVI classification and map layout were performed using the pre-installed tools SNAP and QGIS, as well as my own-installed ArcGIS tool.